-Homer Simpson has reportedly racked up $143 million in medical bills
+Homer Simpson has reportedly racked up $143million in medical bills

-Homer Simpson is estimated to have endured up to $143 million in medical bills on account of multiple injuries that he has received on The Simpsons.
+Homer Simpson is estimated to have endured up to $143million in medical bills on account of multiple injuries that he has received on The Simpsons.

 A study, which was commissioned by the Downtown L.A.
 Law Group, assessed the cost of his medical bills over 706 episodes of the show, and created a “Homer Simpson medical bill rap sheet” to record the injuries.